KATY-FM

-KATY-FM (101.3 MHz, "KATY 101.3"), is a commercial radio station serving to the southwestern portion of the Riverside-San Bernardino, California radio market.
+KATY-FM (101.3 MHz, "101.3 & 103.9 Katy FM"), is a commercial radio station serving to the southwestern portion of the Riverside-San Bernardino radio market.
 KATY-FM is licensed to Idyllwild, California, with its studios and offices in Temecula, California.
-It broadcasts a Soft AC radio format, described as "Lite & Refreshing."
+It broadcasts an adult contemporary radio format, described as "More Music, More Variety".

 KATY-FM is independently owned and operated by the parent company, All Pro Broadcasting, which is owned by the estate of the late Green Bay Packers star Willie Davis.
-It is a sister station to "Hot 103.9" KHTI in Lake Arrowhead, California.
+It simulcasts on sister station 103.9 KHTI in Lake Arrowhead, California.

-The current on-air staff include Erica, Mia D, Rick Shaw, Chris Ramone, Bernard, and JP Raineri.
+The current on-air staff includes Jeff Pope, Mia "Mama Mia", Chris Ramone and Anna & Raven (Anna Zapotosky and Jeff Raven).
 KATY-FM carries the nationally syndicated John Tesh Radio Show.

 History

 On December 1, 1989, it signed on the air, founded by Kay Sadler-Gill, at a time when few women owned radio stations.
 Sadler-Gill's nickname is "Katy," which is reflected in the station's call sign.